 With more than 30 years of experience, FCB Health produces work that is both strategically relevant and creatively compelling.
 The Agency provides its clients with multichannel capabilities, including payer strategy and marketing, professional education, scientific services, strategic planning and media services.
 In 2015 it was named “Agency of the Year,” and for the past five out of six years, an FCB Health company was named Most Creative Agency by Medical Advertising News.

-The International AIDS Vaccine Initiative (IAVI) is a nonprofit organization dedicated to addressing urgent, unmet global health challenges including HIV and tuberculosis.
-Our mission is to translate scientific discoveries into affordable, accessible public health solutions for the people who need them most, using a pioneering, access-first approach to biomedical innovation.
+IAVI is a nonprofit scientific research organization dedicated to addressing urgent, unmet global health challenges including HIV and tuberculosis.
+Our mission is to translate scientific discoveries into affordable, globally accessible public health solutions.

 Centre for Health Solutions - Kenya (CHS) is a local, not-for-profit organisation.
 Our Mission is to optimize delivery and use of health interventions to communities through evidence-informed solutions, innovations and research to address existing and emerging public health needs.